 Trieste is the capital of the Friuli Venezia Giulia region, in the north-east of Italy.
-Seaside city, it occupies a thin strip of land between the Adriatic and the Slovenian border, along the Karst plateau.
-Italian, Austro-Hungarian, and Slovenian influences are evident throughout the city, which includes a medieval old town and a neoclassical district from the Austrian era.
+The seaside city, it occupies a thin strip of land between the Adriatic and the Slovenian border, along the Karst plateau.
+Italian, Austro-Hungarian and Slovenian influences are evident throughout the city, which includes a medieval old town and a neoclassical district from the Austrian era.

 In Trieste, there are many things to do and see.
 With the added advantage that there are no queues for museums or the crowd like in the big tourist cities.
 In short, there are no typical inconveniences of the great Italian cities of art and this makes it particularly interesting from a tourist point of view.

 - 3 Cathedral of San Giusto

 - 4 Serbian Orthodox Church of San Spiridione

 - 8 Synagogue of Trieste